 This will get your imagination soaring!
 Because every genre story ever written has a secret trick up its sleeve: It takes the injustices of our normal, everyday world, and transports them to distant and fantastic times and places.
 It’s that simple.

-In order to find the perfect Elixir, think through these questions: What is wrong with this world?
-What specific wrongs need to be righted by the hero?
+Practice creating an “elixir” for a hero’s journey, think through these questions: What could be wrong with your hero’s world?
+What specific wrongs need to be righted by them?

-Consider two kinds of injustices to build around in your story:
+Freewrite about the two kinds of injustices that can appear in a story: